amema42/NetPractice/README.md

 This content is provided to you for educational purposes as part of your curriculum at 42.
 It is not authorized to duplicate, modify, or use it in any other context (personal, commercial, public, open source, etc.).

-For additional notes and more information and resources, visit:
+For additional notes, more information and resources, visit:
 - [NetPractice by lpaube](https://github.com/lpaube/NetPractice)
 - [NetPractice by Mushigarou](https://github.com/Mushigarou/NetPractice)